-Dividend equivalents were paid in the second, third and fourth quarters of 2011 on RSUs for which shares had not been issued at the rate of \$0.06 per RSU.
 In 2012, dividend equivalents were paid in the first, second, third and fourth quarters on RSUs for which shares had not yet been issued at the rate of \$0.06 per RSU.
 In addition, a special dividend equivalent of \$0.24 per RSU was paid in the fourth quarter of 2012.
-In 2013, dividend equivalents were paid in the first, second, third and not yet been issued at a rate of \$0.06 per RSU for the first and second quarter and at a rate of \$0.08 per RSU for the third and fourth quarter.
+In 2013, dividend equivalents were paid in the first, second, third and fourth quarters for which shares had not yet been issued at a rate of \$0.06 per RSU for the first and second quarter and at a rate of \$0.08 per RSU for the third and fourth quarter.
+In 2014, dividend equivalents were paid in the first, second, third and fourth quarters for which shares had not yet been issued at a rate of \$0.08 per RSU for the third and fourth quarter.
+In 2014, dividend equivalents were paid in the first, second, third and fourth quarters for which shares had not yet been issued at a rate of \$0.08 per RSU.
+In addition, a special dividend equivalent of \$1.50 per RSU was paid in the third quarter of 2014.